 Our customers include large, established companies and agencies of the federal government.
-We provide some customers with a combination of outsourced services and products, while other customers may be in a single category of our service or product offering.
-Our five largest customers in 2012 were Dana, Meritor, Sistemas Corporation (Sistemas), the Australian government and Eaton, which in the aggregate accounted for 79% of net revenue in 2012.
-Our five largest customers in 2011 were Dana, Meritor, Sistemas, Northrop Grumman and Eaton, which in the aggregate accounted for 77% of net revenue in 2011.
+We provide some customers with a combination of outsourced services and products, while other customers may be in a single category of our service or product offerings.
+Our five largest customers in 2013 were Dana, Meritor, Sistemas Corporation (Sistemas), Northrop Grumman and Eaton, which in the aggregate accounted for 81% of net revenue.
+Our five largest customers in 2012 were Dana, Meritor, Sistemas, the Australian government and Eaton, which in the aggregate accounted for 79% of net revenue.
+In 2013, Dana and Meritor represented approximately 58% and 15% of our net revenue, respectively.
 In 2012, Dana and Meritor represented approximately 55% and 15% of our net revenue, respectively.
-In 2011, Dana and Meritor represented approximately 54% and 13% of our net revenue, respectively.
-In addition, U.S. governmental agencies accounted for 6% and 9% of net revenue in 2011, respectively.
+In addition, U.S. governmental agencies accounted for 3% and 6% of net revenue in 2013 and 2012, respectively.